We3abs/We3abs/README.md

 # Welcome! 👋 I'm Oxch

-**Blockchain Enthusiast | DeFi Advocate**
+**Blockchain Enthusiast | DeFi Advocate | Aspiring Auditor**

 Empowering the Web3 ecosystem with economic insights and a passion for decentralized technologies.
+I'm dedicated to the world of blockchain and on my path to becoming an auditor, ensuring the security and reliability of smart contracts and decentralized systems.

 ---

 ## About Me

 I'm a blockchain researcher and advocate with a focus on empowering the Web3 ecosystem through economic insights and technological innovation.
+As a dedicated developer and future auditor, I'm driven by the endless possibilities of smart contracts, decentralized applications, and blockchain technology.

 - 🌱 Currently exploring: **Solidity, Hardhat, and Cairo Foundry**
 - 💬 Let's discuss: **DeFi, NFTs, DAOs, DEXs, and Smart Contracts**